dbullockphd/RPiSense/README.md

 git clone https://github.com/dbullockphd/RPiSense
 ```

 Sense HAT has a Python API that allows you to communicate with it easily.
-This installation is required for `RPiSense` to work.
+This installation is required for `RPiSense` to work, so make sure you have it.

 ```bash
 sudo apt-get install sense-hat